 Sometimes, though, a brand will have such high expectations for that free product, it isn’t worth it.
 Look at each offer and decide what is right for your business.

 Also, consider what brands and products you really believe in.
-I don’t know any content creators who haven’t rejected a brand offer.
+I don’t know any content creators who haven’t rejected a brand offer at least once.
 Sometimes, the fit just isn’t right or it doesn’t jive with your personal values.
 Stay true to that and you will build trust with your audience and with brands you do work with.